Scribble-Works/preptime-api/README.md

 To self host supabase on your local computer to make app accessible without internet access ,refer to the self hosting guide by supabase [here](https://supabase.com/docs/guides/self-hosting)

 You will then have to create your environment variables in a .env file with the following variables:

-- HUBSPOT_KEY - The API key to communicate with hubspot crm
-- HUBSPOT_FORMID - Form Id for contact us form created on hubspot crm linked to the contact us form on the front-end.
-- HUBSPOT_PORTALID - The unique key for your app created on hubspot crm

 - SUPABASE_URL - The URL endpoint for your supabase project instance whether being hosted on the web or locally.
 - SUPABASE_KEY - The Anon key for authenticating requests to supabase.